Dr Jenny Roddis

 My research interests lie in the area of the patient perspective, particularly what it is like to live with and how people can adapt to having a long-term condition.
-My Doctoral research (completed in 2015) explored how individuals adapt to having thrombophilia or asthma, producing a theory grounded in the data.
+Previous research developed a theory of how individuals adapt to having thrombophilia or asthma.
 I am also interested in how those with long-term conditions perceive different types of space.

 I have an interest in evidence-based practice and how students can be supported to incorporate the use of evidence into their nursing practice, both whilst still students and as registered nurses.

 I teach across several modules, including Evidence based decision-making, Nursing People with Long Term Conditions, Service Improvement Project.
 I am a personal tutor for the Nursing course.
 I am a supervisor to several Doctoral students researching a range of topics, including experiences of healthcare in prisons, the use of technology in lifestyle and healthcare interventions, and the role of both healthcare practitioners and parents in care.